 Most electric fireplaces just require a standard outlet and the ability to flip a switch.
 And….ta-da!
 You get warmth and charm, minus the toxic side effects of smoke and ashes.
 Most electric fireplaces feature realistic flames, and some actually crackle and pop for even greater effect.
 Plus, since the flames aren’t created by actual fire, you can enjoy your fireplace year-round!
 Electric fireplaces come in a variety of designs, from modern wall-hanging designs to rustic wooden mantle ones, so there is sure to be one to fit your décor.

-For more information about electric fireplaces, check out our Learning Center article, Electric Fireplaces Add Ambiance, Preserve Energy Savings, and Subtract Cost.
+For more information about electric fireplaces, check out our article Electric Fireplaces Add Ambiance, Preserve Energy Savings, and Subtract Cost.